Humber Hawk: Humber Hawk Mark III to V

 In the early spring of 1951 the Mark IV version arrived with a larger, 2267 cc engine incorporating, as before, an aluminium cylinder head and with a 58 instead of 56 bhp output.
-However, at mid range speeds around 15 percent more power was generated.
+However, at mid range speeds around 15 per cent more power was generated.
 The Mark IV also used larger, 15-inch wheels.
 The steering was now more highly geared and was commended by commentators for its lightness when manoeuvering the car in a confined space despite 53% of the car's 2996 lb being carried by the front wheels.

 A 2267 cc Mk IV car tested by the British magazine The Motor in 1951 had a top speed of 71.4 mph and could accelerate from 0–60 mph in 30.0 seconds.
 A fuel consumption of 24.2 mpgimp was recorded.
 The test car cost £850, including taxes.